 3. Limit Your Computer Use

 Next, you need to alter your behaviors.
 The best way to do this is to take control of your computer use.
 To demonstrate, use a kitchen timer and set it for 30 minutes.
 Once that timer sounds, get up and move away from the computer.
 By setting times, it limits your use which frees you up for more important endeavors.
+You can also limit your computer use with parental control software.
+Though this software is essentially for kids, you could also use the software - especially with the help of a family or friend - to limit your computer usage.

 4. Change Communication Patterns